sevenofnull/phishing_detection/README.md

 # Phishing detection

 Just for clarification, this will help to catch mass phishing emails.
+Not customized for you (your company).

+If it sounds like a duck,
+walk like a duck and
+sounds like a duck.
+Hover over the link...
+It's a phish.

 ## Subject contains the following regex